10m+

 5. Completion and receiving your money

-The other fees that you owe include your legal costs, payable to your solicitor, and either a percentage of your loan amount or a flat fixed fee to the broker who has arranged your equity release scheme.
+The other fees you owe include your legal costs, payable to your solicitor, and either a percentage of your loan amount or a flat fixed fee to the broker who has arranged your equity release scheme.

 These are normally deducted from the amount you have borrowed.